m-a-y-a/SBD-DL22-Public/README.md

 #### Then, run a program which allows the MSP430 to begin data collection.
 3. *Open* 'MainV8.ino'
 4. *Run* 'MainV8.ino'

+5. Repeat Step 3, if uploading program data to multiple PCB boards.

 ## Energia IDE Reference
 #### This is a general reference on how to use the Energia IDE, if any of the terminology used in the steps above is unclear: